nanfengpo/chat/docs/API.md

 ## Push Notifications Support

-Tinode supports mobile push notifications though compile-time plugins.
+nanfengpo supports mobile push notifications though compile-time plugins.
 The channel published by the plugin receives a copy of every data message which was attempted to be delivered.
 The server supports [Google FCM](https://firebase.google.com/docs/cloud-messaging/) out of the box.

 ## Public and Private Fields